aospapp/aosp/external/python/cpython3/Doc/faq/design.rst

 your :meth:`append` implementation will actually do this correctly, but it's trivial to check this property in a test suite.

-Writing test suites is very helpful, and you might want to design your code with an eye to making it easily tested.
-One increasingly popular technique, test-directed development, calls for writing parts of the test suite first, before you write any of the actual code.
+Writing test suites is very helpful, and you might want to design your code to make it easily tested.
+One increasingly popular technique, test-driven development, calls for writing parts of the test suite first, before you write any of the actual code.
 Of course Python allows you to be sloppy and not write test cases at all.

 Why is there no goto?